 (Now you noo vy zey talk like zis in Dracula mooviez!)
 It is a bit out of the way, but ask on the tour and the guide will point it out to you.
 Just around the side of the building you can see a famous statue of a hooded figure, the original “anonymous”.

 Address: Vajdahunyad vár, City Park (Városliget) Budapest, 1146.

 Cost: It is free to enter the courtyard, but not the building that houses the agricultural museum, (but you are not missing much, in our humble opinion)

-When to go: This palace is packed during the day, but is empty and spookily quiet after sunset.
+When to go: This palace is full during the day, but is empty and spooky after sunset.